JudyJuezhuLong/Best-Practices-for-Large-Scale-Pixel-Wise-Crop-Mapping-and-Transfer-Learning-Workflows/README.md

 # Supplementary Material

+This study presents the first large-scale crop mapping method review supported by systematic experiments.
+We evaluated end-to-end, pixel-wise crop classification workflow and their spatial, temporal, and sensor transferability across five diverse agricultural sites in the U.S. Corn Belt and Vojvodina, Serbia.
 This repository includes step-by-step experiment code, extended methodological details, and summarized experiment results.
 The full workflow and evaluation pipeline are organized into clearly structured modules corresponding to our large-scale crop classification study.

 ## 🔁 Workflow Overview